-- Coach transfers to the next stage start where applicable
+- Coach transfers to the next stage start when the stages aren’t contiguous

 - Travel to and from France (but we’ll give you advice on the best travel routes)

-- Bike Transport (£30 each way if you want us to drive your bike there and back)
+- Bike Transport (£40 each way if you want us to drive your bike there and back)

 - Evening massage (£10 or €10 per massage if you’d like one – highly recommended)